agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/SLURMExamples.rst

   srun ./GPUhello

 .. note::
-   In DEI cluster there are currently four servers with GPUs
+   in DEI cluster there are currently four servers with GPUs
     * one server (gpu1) with nine Nvidia Titan Rtx
     * three servers (runner-04/05/06) with one Nvidia Quadro P2000 each